The Daring Gourmet

 Use glass jars.
 I like to get a combination of 2 ounce jars and 4 ounce jars.
 2 ounce jars are perfect for gift-giving and I use the 4 ounce jars for myself (or to give as gifts to people I REALLY like).

-I also recommend using dark glass jars to keep light out which will help preserve the oils and flavor of the vanilla extract.
+I also strongly recommend using dark glass jars to keep light out which will help preserve the oils and flavor of the vanilla extract.
 It’s a double layer of protection in addition to keeping the jars stored in a dark cupboard.

 If you don’t have access to dark glass jars you can use clear jars but be sure to keep them stored in a dark place.

-dark glass jars
+dark glass jars for homemade vanilla extract

-brown glass jars and funnel
+vanilla extract recipe homemade brown glass jars and funnel

-How Many Vanilla Beans Should I Use Per Cup of Alcohol?
+How Many Vanilla Beans Should I Use?

 How To Make Vanilla Extract